 You apply for divorce by filling out an application for divorce.

 You can get the application form from the Federal Circuit Court of Australia.
 When you’ve filled out the form, you can submit the application online, or you can post it and your marriage certificate to the court.
+The court charges you a fee for putting in a divorce application.

 You and your husband or wife can apply together for a divorce, or either of you can apply by yourself.